For Better or For Worse by Lynn Johnston for July 12, 2021

 24. Capture14

-MT Wallet about 3 years ago
+MT Wallet over 3 years ago

 I remember cleaning out my grandparents’ house.
 There were lots of canning jars but the food was no longer edible so I spent a lot of time dumping that food.